 Limegrover has been on head coach Jerry Kill's staff since 1999.
-He began his coaching career in at the University of Chicago, where he coached the tight ends in 1991, the offensive line in 1992, became offensive coordinator in 1993 and interim head coach in 1994.
+He began his coaching career at the University of Chicago, where he coached the tight ends in 1991, the offensive line in 1992, became offensive coordinator in 1993 and interim head coach in 1994.
 Limegrover then moved on to a graduate assistant position at Northwestern for two seasons.
-He was the offensive line coach and run game coordinator at Ferris State in 1997 and 1998.
+He was then the offensive line coach and run game coordinator at Ferris State in 1997 and 1998.

-In addition to the team rankings, Limegrover's NIU offense produced the No. 1 rusher in the MAC for two conseuctive seasons.
+In addition to the team rankings, Limegrover's NIU offense produced the No. 1 rusher in the MAC for two consecutive seasons.
 Chad Spann averaged just less than 100 yards per game and ranked No. 19 in the nation in rushing as a senior in 2010.
 Spann was a two-time first-team All-MAC selection and was chosen as the league's most valuable player in 2010.

 During his three seasons at Northern Illinois, Limegrover's offensive linemen earned All Mid-American Conference recognition seven times, including 2010 first-team selections Scott Wedige and Trevor Olson.

 The Huskie line gave up only 15 sacks in 2009.
 NIU also led the MAC and ranked 19th nationally in rushing with 202.42 yards per game that year.
 Limegrover spent seven seasons with Kill at Southern Illinois.
 With the Salukis, he coordinated a prolific offense that ranked in the top 10 in scoring for six straight years (2002-07).